ZeShmoutt/Unity-ScriptableVariables/README.md

 A way of storing common types as references in your assets.

+## Uses and restrictions

+As per the MIT license, this is pretty much unrestricted in use and modification.

+I'd appreciate a lot if you could mention me somewhere if you use it, though.

 ## How to create a ScriptableVariable

 As usual with ScriptableObjects :